bmullan91/simple-factory/README.md

-TODO - work in progress.

 #simple-factory

-###What is it?

-Think of it as a factory to create factories.
+A factory to create factories, sounds weird right?
+But it has it's uses!

 #Install